Moving Average

 Example of Moving Average

-Simple moving average and exponential moving average are the two primary types of moving average.
+Simple moving averages and exponential moving averages are the two primary types of moving averages.

-The simplest basic MA is a simple moving average (SMA), which is just a computation of the mean price of a collection of data across a set of time periods.
-If you wanted to calculate the SMA for a ten-day period, you would divide the numbers from the previous 10 days by ten.
+The simplest basic MA is a simple moving average (SMA), which is just a computation of the mean price of a collection of data across a set of periods.
+If you wanted to calculate the SMA for ten days, you would divide the numbers from the previous 10 days by ten.

 Let’s pretend that an asset’s previous 10 data points were 80, 81, 82, 80, 82, 89, 82, 82, and 83.
 The moving average would sum these numbers and divide by 10, yielding an average of 82.2.

-The exponential moving average is the second type of MA, which emphasises recent prices to make the data more sensitive to fresh information.
+The exponential moving average is the second type of MA, which emphasizes recent prices to make the data more sensitive to fresh information.

 Simple Moving Average Calculation